Does a Minnesota Notary Need a Real Estate Closing License to Notarize Real Estate Documents?

 However, it’s essential to distinguish between notarizing documents and conducting a real estate closing.

 In Minnesota, “closing services” is interpreted broadly.
-It doesn’t just mean handling money, it covers most activities that facilitate a real estate loan closing, including many things commonly done by loan signing agents.
-Once notarization occurs as part of a mortgage closing, it is usually viewed as part of the broader closing service—not a stand-alone act.
+It doesn’t just mean handling money, it covers most activities that facilitate a real estate loan closing.
+Once notarization occurs as part of a mortgage closing, it is usually viewed as part of the broader closing service, not a stand-alone act.

 What Are Considered “Closing Services” in Minnesota?